 No, salaries for CUSE grants are limited to a total of one-month effort for the PI or Co-investigators over the duration of the project.

-I am writing a research proposal for the application a CUSE grant, but not sure I should apply for a seed grant or for an innovative and interdisciplinary research grant.
+I am writing a research proposal for the application to a CUSE grant, but not sure I should apply for a seed grant or for an innovative and interdisciplinary research grant.
 Can you advise?

 It is your decision to apply for either a seed grant or an innovative and interdisciplinary research grant, but the funding limit is different and the competition may be different within each pool of applicants.